-Missouri has interesting legislation pending on spousal maintenance.
+Missouri has interesting legislation pending on spousal support and maintenance.
 The legislation is HB247.
 This legislation has apparently passed the Committee on Civil Proceedings by a vote of 8 – 4.
 The sponsor of the bill is Representative Meredith.

 It is unclear whether this bill will pass the House of Representatives or not.
 If it were to pass, it would go to the State Senate.
 If it were to pass the Senate, it would be presented to the Governor.
 The Governor would then have to make a decision on whether to sign or veto the bill.

 The legislation has caused a stir in the legal community for several reasons.
 By the plain language of the proposed legislation, “[a]ll maintenance orders must include a termination date of not more than five years from the date of the entry of the original order.”

 As it pertains to maintenance orders in effect already, “Any maintenance obligation in effect on the effective date of these provisions and not in arrears may be automatically terminated six months after the maintenance has been paid for five years or six months after the effective date of these provisions.”

 As maintenance currently stands now in Missouri under 452.335 RSMo., “[t]he maintenance order shall be in such amounts and for such periods of time as the court deems just, and after considering all relevant factors…”

 Further, the statute stays: “[t]he maintenance order shall state if it is modifiable or nonmodifiable.
 The court may order maintenance which includes a termination date.
 Unless the maintenance order which includes a termination date is nonmodifiable, the court may order the maintenance decreased, increased, terminated, extended, or otherwise modified based upon a substantial and continuing change of circumstances that occurred prior to the termination date of the original order.”